 Entity Matching Software: How Algorithms Identify the Same Real-World Object

-Entity matching software uses algorithms to compare records from one or more databases and determine whether they refer to the same real-world entity: a person, organization, product, or location.
-Matching is the core comparison step within the broader entity resolution process, which also includes data preparation, blocking, clustering, and golden record creation.
-The accuracy of the matching stage determines the quality of everything downstream: if the algorithms cannot detect that “Robert J. Smith at 123 Main St.” and “Bob Smith at 123 Main Street, Apt.
-2” are the same person, the resulting customer profiles, compliance reports, and analytics will be built on fragmented data.
-This guide explains how the matching algorithms work, which algorithms fit which data types, and how enterprise data teams should evaluate entity matching capabilities.
-[INTERNAL LINK: /resources/entity-resolution-guide, entity resolution guide]
+The accuracy of the matching stage sets the quality of everything downstream: if the algorithms cannot tell that “Robert J. Smith at 123 Main St.” and “Bob Smith at 123 Main Street, Apt.
+2” are the same person, the resulting profiles, compliance reports, and analytics rest on fragmented data.
+This guide explains how the algorithms work, which fit which data types, and how to evaluate matching capability, the layer that feeds the wider entity resolution workflow.

 How Is Entity Matching Different from Entity Resolution?

-Matching takes two records and produces a similarity score or a match/non-match classification.
-It answers a narrow question: “How likely is it that Record A and Record B describe the same entity?”
-The matching stage does not decide what to do with that answer.
-It does not group records into entity clusters, resolve conflicting attribute values, or produce golden records.
+Entity matching is one stage in a multi-step pipeline, and entity resolution is the full process.
+Matching takes two records and produces a similarity score or a match decision, answering a narrow question: how likely is it that Record A and Record B describe the same entity?
+It does not group records into clusters, resolve conflicting values, or create golden records.

 What Algorithms Does Entity Matching Software Use?